ethankennerly/globalgamejam2019/playtest.md

 - Should I stay by fire?
 More sticks there.
 - Expect fire to do something to monster
 - Feels hand start same place every time

+## Shine Garg

+- How can I use the sticks?